cram2/cram/cram_3d_world/cram_plan_transformation/README.md

 ### Plan Transformation Framework

-In `framework.lisp` a function is defined, takes the transformation-parameter as input and applies the code replacements onto the task tree.
+In `framework.lisp` a function is defined, that takes the transformation-parameter as input and applies the code replacements onto the task tree.
 The function loops through the first part of the transformation-parameter, injects the actions into their respective target nodes, and ignores the tasks defined in the second part of the transformation-parameter.

 The most difficult part is finding the right values for the transformation-parameter.
 This search is done with predicates written in cram-prolog.
-Each such predicate can be viewed as a transformation rule, because it first searches the task tree for a suitable, transformable pattern, then extracts the needed actions and paths, and provides them in the above explained structure of a transformation-parameter.
+Each such predicate can be viewed as a transformation rule, because it first searches the task tree for a suitable, transformable pattern, then extracts the needed actions and paths and provides them in the structure of a transformation-parameter as explained above.

-To get an idea on how to construct such predicates, the transformation rule above is already implemented in `predicates.lisp` and is called `task-transporting-both-hands-to-target`.
+To get an idea on how to construct such predicates, the transformation rule in the example is already implemented in `predicates.lisp` and is called `task-transporting-both-hands-to-target`.
 Like every transformation-rule predicate, both parameters of this predicate are passed unbound and will be filled  with the transformation-parameter.
 A transformation-rule predicate only passes, if the rule is applicable onto the current task tree, and evaluates to NIL if it is not applicable.

 A transformation-rule can then be registered  as possible transformation with the `register-transformation-rule` macro: